Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 ## Lisp basics

-Lisp all about expressions.
+Lisp is all about expressions.
 All code in Lisp is ultimately an expression that can be evaluated to get a resulting value (or maybe an error, if something went wrong...).
 So let's take a quick tour through the most common types of expressions, and the values that they produce.

 ### Literals